- Increase national awareness of Help for Children work with media placement.

 Help for Children (HFC) retained The Wakeman Agency to increase awareness of the nonprofit’s work providing grants to the most effective child abuse prevention and treatment programs in six countries.
-The organization had received little press and was not widely recognized in spite of their distribution of more than $51 million in grants in 20 years.
+HFC received little press and was not widely recognized even with their distribution of more than $51 million in grants for over 20 years.
 When HFC created Run2Heal, a 3,000-mile cross-country run by ultra-endurance athlete Christian Griffith, it presented an opportunity for The Wakeman Agency to build HFC’s public presence using media relations, event coordination, and social media.

-The Wakeman Agency formulated a multi-tiered communications strategy to be executed prior to and during the marathon, even though we were retained only two weeks before Run2Heal was to launch in New York City.
-Our plan required a nuanced approach to highlight the work of Help For Children, the efforts of the organizations it funds, and Griffith’s story, who himself is a survivor of childhood sexual abuse.
+The Wakeman Agency, retained only two weeks before the event’s launch in New York City, formulated a multi-tiered communications strategy to be executed prior to and during the marathon.
+Our plan required a nuanced approach to highlight the work of Help For Children, the efforts of the organizations it funds, and Griffith’s personal story, who himself is a survivor of childhood sexual abuse.

-We focused on generating media coverage for Run2Heal across the entire country, with particular stories timed with Griffith’s presence in various states during his run.
-This approach required connecting with local and regional media outlets across the US and tracking exactly where Griffith would be and when he would be there during his run.
+We focused on generating media coverage for Run2Heal across the entire country, with specific stories timed with Griffith’s presence in various states during his run.
+This approach required connecting with local and regional media outlets across the US, and tracking exactly where Griffith would be and when he would be there during his run.
 His route did not always go according to plan due to weather and personal developments.
-Therefore, we had to execute a flexible yet timely media plan that accounted for the time limitations of various outlets and the obstacles of a cross-country run.
+Therefore, we had to execute a flexible yet timely media plan that accounted for the time limitations of various outlets, and the obstacles of a cross-country run.

-We also emphasized the human stories at the core of HFC’s work by developing a social media strategy that promoted awareness of child abuse as a persistent issue and the efforts of organizations in preventing further abuse and in helping survivors to heal.
-This awareness campaign was advanced by in-person rallies, meetings, and events along Griffith’s route to connect with survivors, highlight local organizations, and promote fundraising.
-Over the course of the five-month run, Wakeman kept in close contact with Griffith’s handler who traveled the distance with him, taking photos and giving us insight into what was happening on the ground.
-These “in the moment” interactions helped us shape a campaign that was deeply personal, allowing us to create emotional connections between Griffith and key audiences.
+We also emphasized the human stories at the core of HFC’s work by developing a social media strategy that promoted awareness of child abuse as a persistent issue, and the efforts of organizations in preventing further abuse and in helping survivors to heal.
+This awareness campaign was advanced through in-person rallies, meetings, and events along Griffith’s route to connect with survivors, highlight local organizations, and promote fundraising.
+Over the course of the five-month run, The Wakeman Agency kept in close contact with Griffith’s handler who traveled the distance with him, taking photos and giving us insight into what was happening on the ground.
+These “in the moment” interactions helped us shape a campaign that was deeply personal, and allowed us to create emotional connections between Griffith and key audiences.

-The Wakeman Agency’s work on this nationwide campaign resulted in:
+The Wakeman Agency’s work on this nationwide campaign included:

-- 80+ major print, web, TV, and radio stories that began with coverage of the Run2Heal kickoff event in NYC that was covered by People, USA Today, Daily News, Inside Edition, ABC, Fox, and other media outlets.
+- 80+ major print, web, TV, and radio stories that covered the Run2Heal kickoff event in NYC, including People, USA Today, Daily News, Inside Edition, ABC, Fox, and other media outlets.

-- 45+ local and regional stations running Public Service Announcements (PSAs) customized to the cities along the run and the specific organizations that received funding from HFC and worked on the front lights of fighting child abuse in each location.
+- 45+ local and regional stations running Public Service Announcements (PSAs) customized to the cities along the run, and the specific organizations that received funding from HFC and worked on the front lines of fighting child abuse in each location.
 This PSA campaign was also connected to 5K events that Run2Heal hosted in three cities.